When you’re searching for good information on how to memorize something fast, you need to brace yourself for impact.

 Optimizing Your Diet For Faster Memory

 Diet is highly personal and best conducted with a professional.
 Generally, though, you want to cut out all foods that create brain fog.
-You also want to explore natural memory supplements instead of plunking down hard cash on potentially poisonous supplements.
+You also want to explore natural memory supplements instead of plunking down hard cash on potentially poisonous or ineffective supplements.

 Every ounce of practice means that every ounce of food can help you learn and remember at greater speeds in the future.